Bi-Rite Market

-Bi-Rite Market is a grocery store in San Francisco, California, owned and operated by chef Sam Mogannam, who had previously worked at Jardinière in the city.
-He and his brother Raphael Mogannam took over the grocery store from his family in 1997, and began to sell prepared foods using locally grown produce, which they advocate for.
+Bi-Rite Market (stylized as Bi·Rite) is a grocery store chain with three locations in San Francisco, California.
+It is owned and operated by Sam Mogannam, who took over the original grocery store from his family in 1997 with his brother Raphael Mogannam.
+The store is known for its prepared foods made using locally grown produce.

-Background
+History

+The original Bi-Rite Market was established in San Francisco's Mission District in 1940 by brothers Joe and Bill Cordano.
+In 1964, they sold the store to brothers Jack and Ned Mogannam.
+In 1997, Ned's sons Sam and Raphael took over the store.

-Mogannam spoke at TEDxPresidio 2012 on reinventing capitalism.
+Sam Mogannam spoke at TEDxPresidio 2012 on reinventing capitalism.
 Fast Company profiled him as one of the 100 most creative people in business for 2012.
 The market runs a non-profit community food education project, 18 Reasons.
 The store is a pioneer in the new farm-to-grocery store movement, and has published a book, Eat Good Food (Ten Speed Press).
-Whole Foods Market has sent staff to the store to adopt practices from there.
-The store opened a second location, in the Divisadero Street Commercial District, in the Western Addition neighborhood, in 2013.
+Whole Foods Market has sent staff to the store to adopt its practices.
 Bi-Rite earned certification as a B Corporation in late 2015 for its contribution to developing a more sustainable and inclusive economy.
 In 2018, Bi-Rite was named a Best for Community World Honoree by B-Lab.

+Locations

+The original market opened in the Mission District in 1940.
+The second location, in the Divisadero Street Commercial District in the Western Addition neighborhood, opened in 2013.
+The third location, in Russian Hill, opened in 2024.
+A fourth location in the Richmond District is scheduled to open in 2027.